navikt/helseopplysninger/apps/hops-hapi-fhir-server/README.md

 * Postgres

 ## To run locally on Mac
-To reach the mock oauth2 server you have to make a new mapping in the hosts file.
+To reach the mock oauth2 server you have to make a new mapping in the hosts file according to the [mock-oatuh2-server doc](https://github.com/navikt/mock-oauth2-server#docker-compose).
-To modify the /etc/hosts file
+To modify the /etc/hosts file:
 * Launch Terminal
 * Type `sudo nano /etc/hosts` and press Return
 * Enter your admin password